gbdev/pandocs/content/Memory_Map.md

 is a ROM and SRAM or, more often, a [Memory Bank Controller (MBC)](#memory-bank-controllers).
-The RAM area can be read from and written to normally; writes to the ROM area control the MBC. some MBCs allow mapping of other hardware into the RAM area in this way.
+The RAM area can be read from and written to normally; writes to the ROM area control the MBC.
+Some MBCs allow mapping of other hardware into the RAM area in this way.

 Cartridge RAM is often battery buffered to hold saved game positions,